hashicorp/terraform-provider-aws/website/docs/r/chimesdkvoice_sip_rule.html.markdown

 ## Import

-A ChimeSDKVoice SIP Rule can be imported using the `id`, e.g.,
+Import A ChimeSDKVoice SIP Rule using the `id`.
+For example:

 ```
 $ terraform import aws_chimesdkvoice_sip_rule.example abcdef123456